Course Details

 • Select appropriate search and rescue equipment

-Perform search and rescue of a missing person
+Perform search and rescue of a missing person:

 • Identify hazards to self, bystanders and patient at an incident scene